keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

     cd examples/onboarding-carts
     ```

-## Authenticate and configure keptn
+## Authenticate and configure Keptn

-If you have not yet authenticated and configured the keptn CLI, please follow these instructions.
+If you have not yet authenticated and configured the Keptn CLI, please follow these instructions.
 If you have already done this [during the installation](../../installation/setup-keptn-gke/#authenticate-keptn-cli-and-configure-keptn), please skip this part and continue with [creating a project](#create-project-sockshop).

-The keptn CLI needs to be authenticated against the keptn server.
+The Keptn CLI needs to be authenticated against the Keptn server.
 Therefore, please follow the [keptn auth](../../reference/cli/#keptn-auth) instructions.

 ```console
 keptn auth --endpoint=https://api.keptn.$(kubectl get cm -n keptn keptn-domain -ojsonpath={.data.app_domain}) --api-token=$(kubectl get secret keptn-api-token -n keptn -ojsonpath={.data.keptn-api-token} | base64 --decode)